pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- Postgres has this polymorphic type system to let you write generic functions.
+  - There is already an anyrange type, and I added an anymultirange type.
+- Here are a few of the polymorphic types along with examples of a concrete type.
+- The concrete types have to all be compatible.
 - If any of these are known, the polymorphic type system can infer the others.
 - Except a known element/array doesn't let you infer the range/multirange, because you can define multiple range types for the same base type.